| Title: | Interface to 'LMDB' |

 Arguments:

-will pass the transaction to this function.
+fun: A function of one argument that does the work of the transaction. with_transaction will pass the transaction to this function.
 This is most easily explained with an example, so see the bottom of the help

-(the default) then the default database will be used.
+db: A database handle, as returned by open_database.
+If NULL (the default) then the default database will be used.

-: Scalar logical, indicating if this should be a write transaction.
-There can be only one write transaction per database (see mdb_txn
+write: Scalar logical, indicating if this should be a write transaction.
+There can be only one write transaction per database (see mdb_txn for more details) - it is an error to try to open more than one.

 Details:

 This exists to simplify a pattern where one wants to open a transaction, evaluate some code with that transaction and if anything goes wrong abort, but otherwise commit.
-It is most useful with read-write transactions, but can be used with both (and the default is for readonly transactions, like begin()
+It is most useful with read-write transactions, but can be used with both (and the default is for readonly transactions, like begin().

-Open a named database, or return one if already opened.
+open_databaseOpen a named database, or return one if already opened.

 Usage: